vipcore/VIP-OLD/doc/README.md

 Setup
 ---------------------
-[VIP Core](https://vip.icu/wallet) is the original VIP client and it builds the backbone of the network.
-However, it downloads and stores the entire history of VIP transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[VIP Core](http://vip.org/wallet) is the original BAC client and it builds the backbone of the network.
+However, it downloads and stores the entire history of BAC transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run VIP on your native platform.
+The following are some helpful notes on how to run BAC on your native platform.

 ### Unix